azamb/docs-engineering-matrix/product.md

 #### Engineer 1

 - Works to clarify ambiguity in tasks and asks questions for clarification.
-- Handles risk, change, and uncertainty within their personal scope of work effectively.
+- Handles risk, change, and uncertainty within their scope of work effectively.

 #### Senior